SJTU-CGM/HGT-SIX-BATS/README.md

 # HGT-SIX-BATS
 Horizontal gene transfer of six high quality bats genomes.

+The results of bat HGT sequences are in HGT_results folder.

 Here we use the pipeline for one example (Danio rerio) to find the reliable HGTs.

 This pipeline could be applied to ANY OTHER SPECEIS.